RaspberryLife/webclient/README.md

 # RaspberryLife Webclient

-Webclient to interact with the RaspberryLife Server.
+RaspberryLife Webclient is a web-based client in order to interact with the RaspberryLife Server.